tsundoku/tsundoku.github.io/README.md

 Q - *so, business comes over to your desk and is busy talking you into an ugly hack that will add a ton of technical debt, what do you do?*
 A - express concern, act surprised, deny everything
-A - but seriously, technical debt can be thought of as an abstraction for defrauding the company over time
+A - but seriously, technical debt is an abstraction for defrauding the company over time

 Q - *what is your biggest weakness?*
 A - physically, all of my back injuries, the heaviest item that I can lift is a gaming laptop, I need to use an ergonomic keyboard, an ergonomic mouse, and an ergonomic chair, and I can't be part of any activity more physically demanding than a walk to the nearest café